What is the most expensive airport in the American States?

 Sometimes it is referred to as Idlewild Airport because that is the name it was given when it was established in 1948.
 The name was changed in 1963 to the new name of JFK after the death of American president John F Kennedy.
 The construction of the new international airport was initiated in 1943, as NYC wanted to handle more flights and international business and replace La Guardia airport, which was old.

-Continual Upgrades and Additions Like any other airports, JFK is an aging airport and some parts of the airport require constant maintenance and some upgrades.
-Since 1970s, there have been incremental changes, which include new terminal gates, roadways, cargo facilities and people movers.
+Continual Upgrades and Additions Like any other airport, JFK is an aging airport and some parts of the airport require constant maintenance and some upgrades.
+Since the 1970s, there have been incremental changes, which include new terminal gates, roadways, cargo facilities, and people movers.
 Another large-scale initiative was the $1.
-9 billion Terminal 4 expansion that that was also accomplished in 2013 to accommodate Delta Air Lines.
-The airport also focused on preparing for the Airbus A380 superjumbo jet with construction of further wide taxiways and even higher gates with ceilings.
-A number of changes, including tighter security measures after September 11, 2001, cost $1.05 billion.
+9 billion Terminal 4 expansion that was also accomplished in 2013 to accommodate Delta Air Lines.
+The airport also focused on preparing for the Airbus A380 superjumbo jet with the construction of further wide taxiways and even higher gates with ceilings.
+Several changes, including tighter security measures after September 11, 2001, cost $1.05 billion.

 The latest statistics show that JFKA has taken over $9.
 5 billion, making the project the most expensive airport project in the United States.
 From transforming the swamp land into the runways of the airport to the ever-existing vision for expansion, JFK has stood as the premier international gateway for New York, endeavoring to accommodate future growth in aviation while paying homage to the president it is named after.
 Other airports in the United States have not been developed, but JFK’s been developed through investment in infrastructure and amenities to make it one stop where tens of millions of passengers annually converge.